Radhika-Karwa/The-Geography-of-Gender-Pay-Gap-in-UK/README.md

 # Introduction
 Labour markets, as any other social formations, exhibit stratification.
 This means workers (sharply) differ in terms of salary.
 Stratification can originate from several sources: ethnicity, religious beliefs, age, and gender.

 This case study focuses on one specific source of stratification, namely, workers' gender.
-Particularly, the attention revolves around gender pay gap among large, London-based companies.
+Particularly, the attention revolves around gender pay gap among large, UK-based companies.

 By analyzing a real-world datasets comprising firm-level data, you will contribute to inform the formulation of economic, organizational, and social policies that tackle on the problem of stratification in labour markets.